VoidOne-App/VoidOne/README.md

 **No Ads.
 No Telemetry.**

-VoidOne is not being built around advertising or player tracking.
+VoidOne is not being built around advertising, behavioral tracking, or turning players into a monetized data source.

-The principle is simple:

 > **You use VoidOne to manage your games — you don't become the product.**